Datagen-Project/Whitepaper-2.0/README.md

 **Note: The Datagen Whitepaper is analyzing the need for and characteristics of an ideal decentralized network for GPU/CPU Cloud Computing - Not for Cloud Storage{3}**
 Cloud Computing and Cloud Storage networks share many core features and many assumptions made for decentralized GPU/CPU Cloud Computing could be true even for decentralized Cloud Storage.
 However, many different factors, which are not the subject of this whitepaper (such as different hardware and software requirements), entail that, to be performed in economically efficient ways, both GPU/CPU Cloud Computing and Cloud Storage require separate architectures.
-That’s why, in continuity with other existing solutions, in the present whitepaper we only analyze the need and the characteristics of a GPU/CPU Cloud Computing network.
+That’s why, in continuity with other existing solutions, we only analyze the need and the characteristics of a GPU/CPU Cloud Computing network.
 Cloud Storage needs could be addressed separately, notably with the use of APIs or other solutions to connect to exisiting cloud storage stacks or protocols (e.g. Filecoin{4} or IPFS{5}).